 Most L.L.C.s are member-managed and would leave this section blank.

 One area that is a bit confusing is the title.
 Choices include:

-- Incorporator/Organizer – An LLC Organizer is involved with the formation of the Articles of Organization.
-The Organizer may or may not become a member, such as a mentor, attorney or accountant.
+- Incorporator/Organizer – An LLC Organizer is involved with the LLC formation of the Certificate of Organization.
+The Organizer may or may not become a member, such as a mentor, attorney, or accountant.